-Suspension & Steering Repairs in San Jose, CA
+Suspension and Steering Repairs — San Jose, California

-If your car is shaking or making a noise when you turn, it may be time for suspension or steering repairs.
-Suspension systems help keep your car steady on the road while steering systems help you navigate.
+If your car is shaking or making a noise when you turn, it may be time for steering and suspension system repairs.
+Suspension repairs help keep your car steady on the road while steering systems help you navigate.
 If either of these components isn’t working correctly, it can make driving unsafe and uncomfortable.
 Fortunately, most suspension and steering problems can be fixed without too much trouble.
 Schedule an appointment with a trusted mechanic at GIC Car Clinic to get your vehicle back in top shape.

 Suspension Systems